bastienGdR/streem-exercise-bastien/README.md

-ng serve in /streem-news to start the front\n rails server in /streemAPI to connect the es index
+ng serve in /streem-news to start the front

+rails server in /streemAPI to connect the es index